AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Introduction

-\item \textbf{Empirical Validation:} Our preliminary evaluation demonstrates that AVIATOR achieves between 89\% and 95\% success in generating plausible vulnerabilities, facilitating the creation of large-scale, accurately labeled, and diverse datasets for training advanced detection models.
+\item \textbf{Realistic Augmentation and Practical Scalability.} We show that AVIATOR induces the smallest distributional distortion relative to the original training set (lowest KL divergence) among augmentation strategies, indicating more realistic augmentation.
+AVIATOR also scales efficiently, maintaining a $\mathbf{<2\%}$ syntax rejection rate and achieving a \textbf{4.3$\times$} lower generation cost than the LLM-based technique VulScribeR.
 Through our experiments, we have established the defining characteristics of high-quality software vulnerability datasets, essential for both training AI models and benchmarking purposes. \end{itemize}

-The remainder of this paper is organized as follows: Section~2 reviews existing methods for vulnerability detection and data generation.
+The remainder of this paper is organized as follows: Section 2 reviews existing methods for vulnerability detection and data generation.
 Section 3 details the architecture and agentic workflow of AVIATOR.
-Section 4 outlines our experimental setup and evaluation metrics.
-Section 5 presents empirical results and analysis.
+Section 4 outlines our experimental and evaluation setup.
+Section 5 reports empirical results and analysis.
 Section 6 discusses limitations and future work, and Section 7 concludes.